yuminhhuang/waymo_open_dataset_loader/README.md

 - testing set:
   - 16 sequences
   - 3101 pointclouds

-Besides, the corresponing poses are generated.
-If you want to include more information from dataset to facilitate your task, change preoprocess.py like how `poses` do and change dataset.py acorrddingly.
+Besides, the corresponing `poses` are generated.
+If you want to include more information from dataset to facilitate your task, change preoprocess.py just like how `poses` do and change dataset.py acorrddingly.

 # Waymo Open Dataset
 [Dataset](https://waymo.com/open/) [Download](https://waymo.com/open/download/) [Documentation](https://github.com/waymo-research/waymo-open-dataset)